Trust board and leadership

 In April 2022, we formed a formal partnership with Kingston Hospital.
 We have indicated below which members have voting rights on the HRCH Board, and also on the Kingston Hospital NHS Foundation Trust Board, where applicable.

-Sukhvinder Kaur-Stubbs - Chair in Common
+Phil Hall – Acting Chair in Common

 Voting member on both Trust Boards